 Ari frequently presents and conducts workplace training on topics related to non-discrimination, diversity, and inclusion.
 Ari has particular experience speaking and presenting on LGBTQ+ workplace issues, with a focus on the creation of inclusive and equitable workplaces for transgender and gender non-binary employees.

-Prior to joining Hirsch Roberts Weinstein, Ari was an attorney in two Boston law firms; first in the complex business litigation department of an international law firm and second as a civil litigator at a trial boutique.
+Prior to joining Hirsch Roberts Weinstein, Ari was an attorney at two Boston law firms; first in the complex business litigation department of an international law firm and second as a civil litigator at a trial boutique.
 Ari also served as an Assistant Attorney General in the Administrative Law Division of the Massachusetts Attorney General’s Office, where she defended state agencies, including in oral arguments before the Massachusetts Appeals Court.

 Immediately after graduating from law school, Ari served as a law clerk to the Honorable Joette Katz of the Connecticut Supreme Court.

 Ari has a passion for teaching, and has served as an adjunct instructor at Tufts University and Boston University School of Law.
-Prior to law school, Ari spent three-years working for an international campus-based nonprofit.
+Prior to law school, Ari spent three years working for an international campus-based nonprofit.